 For this project, it is best to use pinecones that are completely dry and as open as possible, and the best way to ensure this is to “bake” them in the oven at a low temperature to dry out thoroughly.
 Put the pinecones in the oven at around 200 degrees F (or whatever the lowest heat setting of your oven is) until they look open and feel very dry, about 30 minutes to an hour.
 Take them out of the oven and let cool completely before working with them.

-You can choose any scents that you like, but here are some of our favorite essential oils for fall and winter:
+You can choose any scents that you like, but here are some of my favorite essential oils for fall and winter: